Physical Therapy Treatments For Levator Ani Syndrome

 Next, bend your knees and raise your feet upwards towards the ceiling.

-Once in this position, reach to grip the outside of your ankles and gently separate your legs until they are wider than your hips.
+Once in this position, reach to grip the outside of your ankles and gently separate your legs until they’re wider than your hips.

 Focus on your breathing and hold this pose for 30 seconds.

-You should repeat this pose 3 to 5 times a day.
+You should repeat this pose three to five times a day.

 3. Balasana